bwalshe/sum-language/bison_comparison/README.md

 digit -> 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
 ```

-# Getting started with Grammar Kit
+## Generating a simple parser in Grammar Kit
 OK, now that we have shown an example of a grammar, let's try making a
 parser in Gramar Kit.
 Fire up Intellij, go to the create a new project
 dialog and tick the checkbox for "Intellij Platform Plugin" before